 - Tile Sources - Explains how to configure custom base map sources.

 - Menus - Explains the tools found in the different menus.
 Many tools are covered more thoroughly in other documents, and links are provided to those documents.

 - Preferences - Details all of the options available in the Preferences Menu.

 - Sign In / Sign Out - Explains various methods of signing in to NEON Command.

-This documentation is intended to provide an in-depth view of particular functionalities and features of NEON Command.
+This documentation is intended to provide an in-depth view of NEON Command.
 For a more guided explanation while using the product, please see the Tutorials section.